This is a super easy Milo Slice recipe using Australian Weet-Bix. It’s a classic Australian recipe! Perfect for as an after school or work treat.

-The slice base is packed with Milo, the icing is also made from Milo.
+The slice base is packed with its namesake, Milo.
+The icing is also made with Milo.
 To finish it off, I topped this easy Milo slice with a good sprinkling of Milo.
 Milo addicts are going to love this recipe.

 As mentioned it’s a great slice as an after school treat.
 It also travels well, perfect for picnics, school fetes or any other occasion you want to take a sweet treat.

-This recipe is based on the original Weet-Bix Slice recipe, which you can find here.
+This recipe is based on the original Weet-Bix Slice recipe.
 The changes I made were to cut down the amount of sugar, swapping out margarine for butter and I obviously “Milofied” the recipe.

 I do hope you love my Milofied version of a classic Weet-Bix slice.
 If you end up making this super easy Milo Slice don’t forget to share it on social media and tag @bellyrumbles.

 Become a subscriber and don’t miss a single delicious recipe, restaurant review or travel adventure.